DPetrusma/genesys-adversaries/readme.md

 ### Changes from source

-- CC Ancient Wurm: Resilience instead of ranged.
+- Creature Catalogue Ancient Wurm: Resilience instead of ranged.
 Added auto-fire and different ability (maybe make a new item quality?)
 - Spectre: Ability can raise more spectres
 - Instances of "Melee" fixed: CC Gorgul Demon claws changed to Brawl, CC Malithar Demon swords changed to Melee: Light and Tail lash changed to Brawl, CC Cyclops club changed to Melee: Light, CC Hill Giant club changed to Melee: Light, CC Fire Giant sword changed to Melee: Light, CC Frost Giant axe changed to Melee: Light
 - CC Gnoll Night vision changed to Darkvision
 - CC Some abilities renamed to match existing Star Wars or Genesys
 - CC Lich removed Phylactery as it's mostly narrative
 - A few talents and abilities on official adversaries were re-worded slightly to fit better with generic talents and abilities
+-- E.g. Merriod has Multiattack instead of Monstrous Limbs

 ## TODO